waynegraham/registry.clir.org/_projects/2011-addressing-the-global-significance-of-the-henry-she.md

 ---
 layout: project
-title: "Addressing the Global Significance of the Henry Shelton Sanford Papers"
+title: Addressing the Global Significance of the Henry Shelton Sanford Papers
 ---